The-Politico/django-crosswalk/docs/source/client.rst

 .. note::

-  Django-chartwerk will create UUIDs for any new entities, which are automatically serialized and deserialized by the client.
+  Django-crosswalk will create UUIDs for any new entities, which are automatically serialized and deserialized by the client.

   You can also create entities with your own UUIDs.
 For example: